-The island uses its own currency (The Cayman Dollar) which is tied to the US Dollar.
-The main economic sectors on Cayman Islands are financial and tourism, and the capital, George Town, is home to more than 600 banks.
-Whilst the island sports speedboats and fast cars, not everyone there is wealthy.
-As the island has a tax-free policy on earnings, tax is added to everyday items which can be exorbitantly expensive.
-Salaries are often higher, to offset the high cost of living.
+Cayman Islands uses its own currency (The Cayman Dollar) which is tied to the US Dollar.
+The main economic sectors in Cayman Islands are finance and tourism, and the capital, George Town, is home to more than 600 banks, which means expats working in finance should have no problem securing work.
+As the islands have a tax-free policy on earnings, tax is added to everyday items which can be exorbitantly expensive.
+Fortunately, salaries are often quite high, which offsets the high cost of living.

 Rent is likely to be an expat's biggest expense.
-Finding suitable accommodation that meets a budget may be difficult, therefore expats should try negotiate a living allowance into their contracts.
+Finding suitable accommodation that meets both budget and taste may be difficult.
+Expats should therefore try to negotiate a living allowance into their employment contracts.

-For expats that can afford it, this tax-free haven may be the ideal destination.
-With its laid-back lifestyle, sundry outdoor activities, and beautiful scenery, the Cayman Islands offers one of the highest standards of living in the Caribbean.
+For expats who can afford it, this tax-free haven may be the ideal destination.
+With its laid-back lifestyle, sundry outdoor activities and beautiful scenery, Cayman Islands offers one of the highest standards of living in the Caribbean.

 Capital city: George Town

-Neighbouring countries: Cayman Islands is in the Greater Antilles, which is comprised of countries like Cuba, Jamaica, Puerto Rico and the Dominican Republic.
+Neighbouring countries: Cayman Islands is in the Greater Antilles, which is comprised of countries such as Cuba, Jamaica, Puerto Rico and the Dominican Republic.

-Geography: Cayman Islands are in the western Caribbean Sea and are the peaks of a massive underwater ridge, known as the Cayman Ridge (or Cayman Rise).
+Geography: Cayman Islands is in the western Caribbean Sea and the islands are the peaks of a massive underwater ridge, known as the Cayman Ridge (or Cayman Rise).
 Caymans Islands consists of three islands; the Grand Cayman, Cayman Brac and Little Cayman.

-Political system: The Cayman Islands are a British Overseas Territory with its own elected Legislative Assembly.
-The elected government exercises executive and legislative authority, however the British appointed Governor may step in and exercise complete executive powers in consultation with the elected Premier of the Cayman Islands.
+Political system: Cayman Islands is a British Overseas Territory with its own elected Legislative Assembly.
+The elected government exercises executive and legislative authority, but the British appointed Governor may step in and exercise complete executive powers in consultation with the elected Premier of the Cayman Islands.

 Major religions: Christianity